 Are reforms intended to reduce labour protection and lower labour costs an inevitable outcome of global competition and technological innovation?
 How have countries managed the effects of these global trends?
 Which policies can help shape a future with more decent work and inclusive labour markets—and which policies are detrimental to these goals?
 What is the international community’s role in forging a path towards decent work for all?

-In this webinar, Richard Samans, Haroon Bhorat and Valerio De Stefano will discuss recent trends in the world of work and provide some answers to these questions.
+In this webinar, Richard Samans, Haroon Bhorat and Valerio De Stefano discussed recent trends in the world of work and provided some answers to these questions.

 Speakers